LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 Today I stumble upon an article <a href="https://medium.com/better-programming/modern-languages-suck-ad21cbc8a57c" rel="nofollow" target="_blank">These Modern Programming Languages Will Make You Suffer</a>
 after Twitter outrage.
 The post is absurd and indeed a suffer to read for me.
-However, it also receives 1k+ medium claps at the time of writing, and I think I cannot stay silent.
+However, it also receives 1k+ medium claps at the time of writing, and I cannot stay silent.

 In essence, this article tries to promote functional languages and list their advantages.
 As an FP fanboy myself, I love content that encourages the usage of functional programming.